 Whether you’re moving house or your office is being refurbished, it’s important to make sure you pack everything away properly.
 After all, these items likely mean a lot to you, whether financially or emotionally.

 Putting everything you own into boxes is neither an enjoyable task, nor one you want to spend much time doing.
-However, the tips below should make the whole process a heck of a lot easier and much less stressful.
+However, our tips on packing things for storage should make the process a heck of a lot easier and much less stressful.

 Stock up on packing supplies

 If you’re storing everything away ready for a house or office move, you’re going to need a lot of packing supplies.
 Not only will you want plenty of boxes (in varying sizes), you’ll also require packing tape, bubble wrap, newspaper, foam peanuts, a marker pen and furniture covers.

 Make sure all your boxes are of a good quality – don’t use ones that are split or have been used too many times before.
 Plastic bags should never be used to protect your items.
 They will likely rip and can also attract mildew.

 Should you require some more packing supplies, just visit one of our stores – we stock everything you need.